sematic-ai/sematic/docs/api.md

 output of the pipeline.

-### `LocalResolver`
+### `LocalRunner`

-A resolver to resolver a graph in-memory.
+A runner to run a graph in-memory.

-Each Future's resolution is tracked in the DB as a run.
+Each Future's state is tracked in the DB as a run.
 Each individual function's input arguments and output value are tracked as artifacts.

 #### Parameters